 Amid the loss, it was good to be distracted by work and the daily care responsibilities for Stella, and my performance remained strong on the job.
 My sales territory grew to include San Antonio as well as Houston, and soon I was making the 3.5 hour drive between the two cities every other week.
 I never enjoyed living in Houston (sorry, H-Town), but San Antonio was great - THAT is a city I could love.
 Arid, warm, with an earthly desert-like quality and a laid back tempo, I wouldn’t have minded spending a few years there.
 Houston wasn’t all bad, don’t get me wrong, it’s where I reintegrated into the US (easier said than done), it’s where I restarted my professional life, and its where I did a whole lot of important self-work, but the humidity, the heat, the landscape, and the newness of the city was something I knew wouldn’t be a permanent feature in my life.
 My inner affirmations turned out to be true and just when I had achieved a significant amount of resolution in the issues I had been grappling with, I caught a break.
 Someone in New Jersey quit unexpectedly in February this year and I was given a pass to transfer.
 It was at my own expense but I didn’t care.
 I took it as a calling and left Texas without looking back for a second, exhausting all my paid time off as Marc, Stella, and I road-tripped in a U-Haul across the country.
 I didn’t believe in “signs” or my own “intuition” but I think I’m coming around to the idea.

 Moving into the home office has meant a lot of change.
 For one, I had to turn my company vehicle back in, so got my own car for the first time in a decade, which was fun and intimidating at the same time.
-I hadn’t had to think about car insurance, paying for fuel, or lease payments for a loooong time so it was like learning a second language all over again!
+I hadn’t had to think about car insurance, paying for fuel, or lease payments for a decade so it was like learning a second language all over again!
 I also had to move again or be stuck with a commute that was one hour going to work and an hour and a half coming back home every day.
 It cost us a small fortune but the peace of mind I get knowing it won’t take me an hour and a half to get home in case of an emergency or to feed Stella is totally worth it.
-Unintentionally, I found out rather quickly over a few months that working in an office means sitting on my ass all day.
-So that svelte, undernourished, 115lb bod of mine I used to have now appears more like a chubby little trash panda, gobbling up office candy and snacks while I happily type away at my greasy keyboard and take notes in my chocolate-smudged notebook.
+Unintentionally, I found out rather quickly over a few months that working in an office means sitting all day.
+So that svelte, undernourished, 115lb bod of mine I used to have now appears more like a chubby little trash panda, gobbling up office candy and snacks while I happily type away at my keyboard and take notes in my chocolate-smudged notebook.
 I now have boxes in my new place labeled "Clothes, <130 lbs.”

 I think that's the perfect place to end this long, but thorough update.
 I hope your 2019 glows, I wish you a very, VERY HAPPY NEW YEAR, and am excited to see where this years takes us.